havenwood/encrypt/README.md

 A gem for encrypting and decrypting strings with AES-256.
 Just supply the password.

-Encrypt uses an AES-256 cipher in CTR mode.
+Encrypt uses an AES-256 cipher in CBC mode.
 A randomly generated salt and IV are publicly stored along with the encrypted data.

-Encrypt makes use of Ruby 2.0's experimental refinements to extend String locally, adding the #encrypt and #decrypt methods.
-Activate the refinement with using: `using Encrypt`.
+Encrypt makes use of refinements to extend String locally, adding the #encrypt and #decrypt methods.
+Activate the refinement with `using Encrypt`.

 ## Usage